-St. Agatha is a horror movie in the nunsploitation niche genre.
+St. Agatha is a horror movie on Netflix in the nunsploitation niche genre.
 Carolyn Hennesy is absolutely brilliant as Mother Superior.
-Even though this Darren Lynn Bousman movie didn’t do much for me, she’s the reason to watch it!
+Even though this Darren Lynn Bousman movie didn’t do much for me, she’s the reason to watch it.
+Read why in our St. Agatha review or just watch it on Netflix!

-St. Agatha is a horror movie by Darren Lynn Bousman.
-The movie is in the nunsploitation niche genre and has Carolyn Hennesy as Mother Superior.
+St. Agatha is a horror movie out on Netflix now.
+It’s by Darren Lynn Bousman and the movie is in the nunsploitation niche genre.
+Also, it stars Carolyn Hennesy as Mother Superior.
 This is pretty much all you need to know because she is the reason you should watch this.

 For me, the story was pretty boring and one-dimensional.
 Sure, I get that this is part of making movies in the “exploitation”-subgenre, but still.
 When the story is small, the characters and their interactions should be enough to keep me interested.